coralogix/telemetry-shippers/otel-agent/README.md

 ## Coralogix's Endpoints

 Depending on your region, you need to configure correct Coralogix endpoint.
-Here are the available Endpoints:
+Here are the available Domains:

 https://coralogix.com/docs/coralogix-endpoints/.